Conley, Georgia

-Conley is a census-designated place (CDP) in Clayton County, Georgia, United States.
-In Atlanta’s Southeast Corner.
-Just 7.98 Miles South from Downtown.
-The population was 6,228 at the 2010 census.
-It is part of the Atlanta Metropolitan Area.
+Conley is an unincorporated community and census-designated place (CDP) in Clayton County and DeKalb County, Georgia United States.
+It is at Atlanta's southeast corner, 7.98 miles from downtown.
+The population was 6,680 at the 2020 census.
+It is part of the Atlanta metropolitan area.

+History

+Originally known as Moccasin Gap, the unincorporated community was officially named "Conley" in 1867 after the family who owned the land.
+The community was home to many farms, however now it is known for its manufacturing industry.

 Geography

 Conley is located along the northern border of Clayton County at 33°38′25″N 84°20′32″W (33.640142, -84.342255).
 It is bordered by the city of Forest Park to the south and west, the city of Atlanta to the northwest, and by unincorporated land in DeKalb County to the north.
 The eastern edge of the CDP is formed by U.S. Route 23 (Moreland Avenue).
 Fort Gillem is to the south in Forest Park.

 According to the United States Census Bureau, the Conley CDP has a total area of 5.0 km2, of which 0.05 km2, or 0.98%, is water.